 To get started, visit the mobile SDK overview pages, which include installation instructions, API documentation, and sample code:

 If you would like a more guided introduction to building your first mobile app with one of our Maps SDKs, explore our first steps guides:

 On Android, the Mapbox Java SDK provides convenient interfaces to many Mapbox web services APIs as well as a handful of useful utilities for performing common geospatial tasks.

-On iOS, MapboxGeocoder.swift, MapboxDirections.swift, and MapboxStatic.swift provide interfaces to the Mapbox Geocoding, Directions, and Static APIs.
+On iOS, MapboxGeocoder.swift, MapboxDirections.swift, and MapboxStatic.swift provide interfaces to the Mapbox Geocoding API, Directions API, and Static Images API.

 For installation instructions, API documentation, and code examples, please visit each platform's respective documentation pages:

 Built on top of the Mapbox Directions API, the Mapbox Navigation SDKs provide all the logic necessary to implement a navigation experience in your app.
 The Mapbox Navigation SDKs include critical features like: